Radical Trachelectomy

 Fertility Problems for Cervical Cancer Patients

-In the past, a diagnosis of early stage invasive cervical cancer would usually lead to infertility because of the recommended treatment necessary to cure the cancer.
+In the past, a diagnosis of early-stage invasive cervical cancer would usually lead to infertility because of the recommended treatment necessary to cure the cancer.
 Treatment typically includes a radical hysterectomy and sometimes radiation therapy and/or chemotherapy.
-Over the past decade, there has been an increased focus towards fertility preservation in the treatment of cervical cancer since a little less than half of all women diagnosed with cervical cancer are 45 years old or younger.
+There has been an increased focus towards fertility preservation in the treatment of cervical cancer since a little less than half of all women diagnosed with cervical cancer are 45 years old or younger.

 and then connects the uterus to the vagina.
 A cerclage is also performed, which is a procedure that involves sewing the opening of the uterus closed to prevent preterm labor if a patient does become pregnant.